S&H Green Stamps: Furniture division

-Between 1969 and 1971, Sperry & Hutchinson bought four furniture companies, which became part of a Richmond, Virginia-based furniture division in 1974.
-While S&H bought other furniture companies, the first four became a High Point, North Carolina-based division called S&H Furniture in 1976.
+Between 1969 and 1971, Sperry & Hutchinson bought four furniture companies which became part of a Richmond, Virginia-based furniture division in 1974.
+While S&H bought other furniture companies, the first four became a furniture company in High Point next to Greensboro, North Carolina called S&H Furniture in 1976.
 In 1981, S&H executives bought the division along with other investors, forming LADD Holding Co. in 1981 and LADD Furniture Inc. in 1983.

 S & H Solutions

-On December 7, 2006, it was announced that S&H Solutions was purchased by San Francisco-based Pay By Touch.
+On December 7, 2006, it was announced that S&H Solutions was purchased by Pay By Touch based in San Francisco.
 The purchase price was in excess of $100 million in cash and stock.
 Pay By Touch suddenly shut its operations in 2008 and sold its assets to other corporations.
+S&H Solutions was acquired in 2012 by Prologics Redemption Solutions, a company which creates private label retailer loyalty reward systems.